Fiction

 “No.”

-Lil said she said, “Then can I live with him?”
-But they pretended they didn’t hear that.
+Lil said, “Then can I live with him?”

-Worn out stairway leading up to my apartment
+“Worn out stairway leading up to my apartment

-Where you’d never even been to where I do dream
+“Where you’d never even been.
+Where I do dream

-About you.
+“About you.
 When it’s okay for us to be here

-Restless traffic out my window singing to us
+“Restless traffic out my window singing to us.”

-The first place he drove Lil without someone else along was the next day to a tire store.
-When he picked her up at her house, she came out of her front door before he had made it from his microbus to it.
-They went to opposite sides of the van, climbed in their own doors and drove away.
-When they reached the parking lot, she climbed out of her door as quickly as he got out of his, but he took her by the hand, led her back to her side of the van, leaned her against it and put his arms around her.
-It had been a long night of writing such sad songs about what life would be like without her.
-As he stood quietly hugging her even after she asked if everything was alright, he said, “It is now.”
-She hugged back and they leaned there for a while.
+The first place he drove Lil, without someone else along, was to a tire store in the sunny early afternoon the day after dinner with her parents.
+When he arrived at her house, she bounded out her front door as he was pulling in the driveway.
+Without having had time to turn the engine off, he leaned across to reach from inside to open her door for her as he smiled for the first time that day.
+When they reached the parking lot, she jumped out her door as quickly as he got out of his, but he took her by the hand, led her back to her side of the van, leaned her against it and put his arms around her.
+It had been a such long night of writing lyrics and tunes about life without her like, finally, a wordless one called “Postponing my accidental death till she finds someone else.”
+When she asked if everything was alright, she looked up at his face as he said, “This is helping. . . so much.”
+She tucked the side of her face into his neck.
+They stayed there quite a while.

 Miricle’s agent, Mort, got him a day in a studio to get professional overdubbing and then sent a copy of it to Harry Nilsson among others, one of whom shared it with David Crosby who came to hear this percussive event live.
 Afterwards Mort and Miricle and Crosby talked.
 Crosby told Miricle they would talk again.

 Mort arranged a gig on a weeknight.
-It didn’t pay, but it was with Harry Nilsson and a few other known musicians.
+It didn’t pay, but it was with Harry Nilsson and a few of the other known musicians.
 Harry Nilsson was living on his compositions and vocals and had sung on commercials and sold songs to the Monkees.
 Miricle wanted to meet him.
 And also wanted to know how Mort got him to play live.
 It was known Nilsson suffered from debilitating stage fright.
 But he would be a draw for industry people who could book them as a group for paying gigs.
 So, Miricle went that night without any of his friends.
 Nilsson arrived drunk and high and couldn’t stay in key or on beat.
 Miricle guessed Nilsson must have accepted the gig when he was too high to know what he was doing.
 It was known he had substance abuse problems.
 Put that together with stage fright and you can get a disaster like this.
 Everyone knew why it was, but still it was a disaster.
 Nothing came of it.
 Who was going to book a group prone to this kind of disaster?

 His friends said, “Really?
 With meat pies?” and “That is what you are writing songs about?” and “Not exactly top forty, is it?”
 He told them they were proof of how right Engels was.
 They said, “At least get crutches,” and “Fogerty’s not going to wait forever,”

-As soon as he hung up, he called Lil and Paul.
+As soon as Miricle hung up, he called Lil and Paul.
 They agreed to be his crutches and help him get around.
 The trickiest part of this was how to tell the musicians.
 If they knew where they were going, all of their parents would want to come, and that would make them look like suburban amateurs putting on the equivalent of a high school play in a gymnasium.
 It would have to appear to the kids that they were going to a normal night at the café, except for expecting it to be too crowded for friends or family to come.
 They were to sit in the audience when they arrived to make sure no one else got in.
-He did not tell them that two busses would pull up to take them and their instruments away.
+He did not tell them that two buses would pull up to take them and their instruments away.
 On board, they would be told.

 Still, they were going to look like high school kids.
 How could that be changed?
 One of the ideas he and Lil tossed around was having everyone wear collarless tee shirts, but with neckties and hats.
 But having them bring costumes from home would draw too much interest from people he didn’t want to have thinking about this.
 In the end, they got clown white makeup for everyone’s lips and eyebrows.
-The kids could put it on each other on the bus.
+The kids could put it on each other on the buses.
+They screamed when they heard where the buses were taking them.
+And applying the makeup to each other turned out to be almost a miracle for the way it unified them and got them tuned into each other.
+By the end of the ride, spontaneously they were warming up playing their music on the bus.

 At the Troubadour, the kids filled the stage and spilled over onto the floor where they stood in front of it.
-They worked this out on their own while Lil and Paul helped Miricle get around outside arranging where the busses would wait and how the buses would know when to come back.
-By the time Miricle got back inside, the kids had everything setup up correctly.
+They worked this out on their own while Lil and Paul helped Miricle get around outside arranging where the buses would wait and how the buses would know when to come back.
+By the time Miricle got back inside, the kids had everything setup up well enough.
 They even had done the sound check.
 While the audience trickled in, he had all the kids face the back of the stage, told them it was okay to whisper to each other if they could do it motionlessly without turning their heads, but he would rather there were no instrument sounds.

 Mort caught Miricle’s eye and motioned for him to come backstage.
 Miricle managed to limp through everyone to get there.
 Mort said people were saying it seemed as though someone must have purposely been keeping anyone from finding out about whatever this was with so many people involved and no one knowing anything about it.
 Mort said that was good gossip.

-Miricle didn’t have time for anyone to try to get him to sign anything.
+Miricle didn’t have time to sign anything.
 It was a school night and the parents of about a hundred kids were going to be pulling up to the empty bar in which they had been told their kids would be waiting.
-With Lil and Paul on either side of him being his crutches, they went to the front door where he stopped and had the three of them turn back and begin “the triplets.”
+With Lil and Paul on either side of him being his crutches, they were working their way to the front door when a man gripped Paul’s elbow to stop them.
+He said his name.
+None of them recognized it.
+He said he made movies and would it be possible for all hundred of them to work on a sound track with him?
+Miricle pointed to the doorway off-stage and told him to ask his agent, Mort.
+When the three of them reached the front door, Miricle stopped and the three of them turned to face everyone else and began “the triplets.”

 When as many as fifty people had become the number showing up at the café, he gave them, and every new person who came after that, one of six beats on which to clap in order to make triplets by clapping.
 Most had one of the two emphasized claps.
 The other four claps were quieter.
 With practice it became as fast and as crisp as triplets performed by a drummer with sticks on a tom-tom, but coming from all over the room gave it a stereo effect.
 It was Miricle’s thought that sooner or later it would become part of some composition, just like other sounds they had practiced in this same way without knowing if they ever would be useful.
-But when the three of them at the front door started the triplets, they became useful.
+When the three of them at the front door started the triplets, they became useful.

-She told Dr. Shiver that it appeared to be a sprained ankle.
+Sarah told Dr. Shiver that it looked like a sprained ankle.
 As he examined it, he asked Miricle what school he went to.
 Sarah said, “He doesn’t go to school.
 He’s a rock star.”
+It was as though someone had poked Dr. Shiver with something sharp, he became competitive so quickly.
+“Is that so?” he almost growled.
+Recovering, but still pointedly, he asked, “And where are you playing right now?”

 The most accurate answer Miricle could give was to shrug quietly that last night he had performed at the Troubadour.